osresearch/ZbPy/README.md

 # ZigBee network layers

+* Phyiscal layer (handled by the radio)
-IEEE802.15.4
+* IEEE802.15.4
-Network Layer
+* NWK - Network Layer
+* Security Layer (not really a layer, an optional part of the NWK header)
-Application Support Layer
+* APS - Application Support Layer
-ZigBee Cluster library
+* ZCL - ZigBee Cluster Library